 Disabled Viewing Areas

 A variety of locations are offered in Fir Park Stadium.
-There is a dedicated covered shelter area at the south end of the Phil O’ Donnell (Main) stand for use by home support.
+There is a dedicated covered shelter area at the south end of the Phil O’ Donnell Stand for use by home support.

-There is an area at the front of the north end of the Phil O’ Donnell (Main Stand).
-There is a designated covered shelter area to the west end of the South Stand for use by the away support.
+There is an area at the front of the north end of the Phil O’ Donnell Stand.
+There is a designated covered shelter area to the west end of the Tommy McLean Stand for use by the away support.

 It is the club’s policy that guide dogs will be permitted within the stadium.
 Where guide dogs are required seating will be offered giving the person adequate space for both the disabled person and the guide dog.
 The open space at the front of the seating decks provide good space and two spaces will be set aside to ensure that adequate space is provided similar to that offered to wheelchair users.